terraform-google-modules/terraform-google-bootstrap/README.md

 ### Permissions

 - `roles/resourcemanager.organizationAdmin` on GCP Organization
+- `roles/resourcemanager.projectCreator` on GCP Organization
 - `roles/billing.admin` on supplied billing account
-- Account running terraform should be a member of group provided in `group_org_admins` variable, to ensure that project creation and other API calls do not fail.
+- Account running terraform should be a member of group provided in `group_org_admins` variable, otherwise they will loose `roles/resourcemanager.projectCreator` access.
+Additional members can be added by using the `org_project_creators` variable.

 ### Credentials